osv-io/osv-io.github.io/_posts/learn/0000-06-01-frequently-asked-questions.md

 OS<sup>V</sup> supports all the languages that the JVM supports: Java, of course, as well as Ruby (via JRuby), JavaScript (via Rhino and Nashorn), Scala, and many more.

+Support for native Ruby and for node.js is in progress.

-In time we hope to receive support for other runtimes such as php, python (reported to work), etc.
+In time we hope to receive support for other runtimes such as PHP and Python.

 ### What hypervisors does OS<sup>V</sup> support?

-OS<sup>V</sup> runs on top of the KVM and Xen (HVM mode) hypervisors.
-Support for VMware and Xen PV mode are planned.
+OS<sup>V</sup> runs on the VMware, VirtualBox, KVM, and Xen hypervisors.

 ### What processor do I need to run OS<sup>V</sup>?

 An x86 processor with 64-bit support (also known as x86-64 or x64) is required.

+Support for 64-bit ARM processors is in progress.

 We welcome new architecture ports.